9 great ideas for Sales people

 If they can buy it over the phone then sell it over the phone.

 However if they can't buy it over the phone don't try to sell it over the phone.
 The rule now is to sell the appointment not the product.
 One of the fastest ways for you to increase your sales is to increase your face to face time with customers.

-However the principle remains that the more appointments you get the more you increase your chances of making a Sale.
+However, the principle remains that the more appointments you get the more you increase your chances of making a sale.

-Many Sales people are good in front of customers.
+Many sales people are good in front of customers.
 The problem is they just don't get in front of enough of them.

 Start at the end

 So how many sales do you want to make this year?

 What is your conversion from appointment to order?